 Global Political Economy examines the emerging global political economy through the vantage point of competing theoretical perspectives and the evolution of these perspectives, resulting from theoretical debates and the progressive encounter with empirical developments.
 Different theories reveal different aspects and dimensions of the global political economy and they are used to present key historical developments and contemporary issues of the global political economic order.

-Research Methods in the Social Sciences - Aims to acquaint students with basic social science research methods so that they can understand how evidence is produced and critically appraise the research they use.
+Research Methods in the Social Sciences acquaints you with basic social science research methods so that you can understand how evidence is produced and critically appraise the research you use.
 It includes discussion of research strategies and study design; research ethics; principles and methods of sampling; questionnaire design, interviewing and focus groups; principles of qualitative, documentary and survey analysis; comparative historical analysis; statistical analysis using SPSS; presenting findings and writing up research.

-Global Governance, Civil Society and Social Movements - Investigates the institutions of global governance and the dynamics of civil society, understood as the space for interaction between institutions and non-state actors.
+Global Governance, Civil Society and Social Movements investigates the institutions of global governance and the dynamics of civil society, understood as the space for interaction between institutions and non-state actors.
 It looks at the existing architecture of global governance and the competing theories and approaches to analysing these phenomena.
 It also asks questions about the accountability and legitimacy of the institutions and processes of global governance and evaluates the potential for improving global governance.
-Linked to this, the module will critically evaluate the role of civil society as a democratising force in global governance.
+Linked to this, the module critically evaluates the role of civil society as a democratising force in global governance.

-Global Theory: From Kant to Hardt and Negri - Examines the conceptions of the world, its history and relations that inform the theories of Kant, Hegel, and Marx and relates these global theories to contemporary notions of globalization maintained by contemporary theorists such as Held and Hardt and Negri.
+Global Theory: From Kant to Hardt and Negri examines the conceptions of the world, its history and relations that inform the theories of Kant, Hegel, and Marx and relates these global theories to contemporary notions of globalisation maintained by contemporary theorists such as Held, and Hardt and Negri.
 The past is brought to bear upon the present to appraise the distinctness of contemporary theory and relevance of the past to the present.

-Gender in a Global Context - Focuses on how processes of global social change affect gender relations locally, nationally and internationally.
-It will examine the various ways in which social scientists have made sense of gender and gender inequalities, including current theory and research on men and masculinities.
-The changing relationships between states, markets and households will be a key theme of this module.
+Gender in a Global Context focuses on how processes of global social change affect gender relations locally, nationally and internationally.
+It examines the various ways in which social scientists have made sense of gender and gender inequalities, including current theory and research on men and masculinities.
+The changing relationships between states, markets and households is a key theme of this module.